-How to Make Instant Pot Steel Cut Oats – These pressure cooker steel cut oats are so creamy and delicious!
+How to Make Instant Pot Steel Cut Oats (+7 Flavors To Try) – These pressure cooker steel cut oats are so creamy and delicious!
 It’s a perfect make-ahead breakfast.
 Plus, you’ll love my SEVEN different ways to top them!
 (Gluten free + vegan)

 Even if it’s just wishful thinking, I’m excited that the weather is thinking about cooling down.
 I tend to cycle through savory and sweet breakfasts, as well as cold or hot breakfasts, and right now, I’m on a major oatmeal kick.
 A big bowl of steel cut oats can be so filling (especially when I keep the sugar down and pile on the toppings!).